 This is not a “success” story.
-There is little movement away from his same-sex attractions during the course of his story, and Hill says he cannot even imagine what this might look like in his life.
-But we do see personal transformation grow in how he increasingly understands and welcomes his celibate struggle as an impetus and means to deeper relationship with Christ.
-After all, intimacy and union with Christ is the ultimate goal for all believers.
+There is little movement away from his same-sex attractions during the course of his story, and Hill says he cannot even imagine what the absence of these desires might look like in his life.
+But we do see personal transformation in how he increasingly understands and welcomes his celibate struggle as an impetus and means to deepen his relationship with Christ.
+After all, intimacy and union with Christ are the ultimate goals for all believers.

-You can’t take this journey of celibacy without accepting basic human brokenness caused by sin.
-Same-sex attraction is, like all brokenness, a result of the human race’s fall in Adam.
-And like all effects of the fall in our lives, we struggle to attain the goal of personal holiness that Christ calls all of us to strive for, as we wait for the coming glory when sexuality will no longer be an issue and intimacy will be complete in Christ.
-Those who have a small vision of the coming glory—when the coming of Christ again will usher in a restored humanity and world—that see sexual intimacy as a right, and that refuse suffering as part of the spiritual journey, will struggle with this book.
+You can’t take this journey of celibacy without accepting that sin causes basic human brokenness.
+Same-sex attraction is, like all forms of brokenness, a result of the human race’s fall in Adam.
+And like all effects of the Fall in our lives, we struggle to attain the goal of personal holiness for which Christ calls all of us to strive as we wait for the coming glory when sexuality will no longer be an issue, and intimacy will be complete in Christ.
+Those who have a small vision of the coming glory—when the coming of Christ will usher in a restored humanity and world—who see sexual intimacy as a right, and who refuse suffering as part of the spiritual journey, will struggle with Hill’s book.
 But those who long for deep intimacy with Christ, understand the relational power of Christian community, and find Christian waiting profitable in the long run, will find this book encouraging and full of hope.